arosboro/myers-briggs-predictor/README.md

 # Myers Briggs Predictor

-## This could be a great skipping stone to your next stateful front-end project.
+### This could be a great skipping stone to your next stateful front-end project.

-Please :star: or :fork: to show attribution or gratitude, as always.
+Please :star: (star) or :fork_and_knife: (fork) to show attribution or gratitude, as always.

+---

+## Origins

 Heavily inspired by https://github.com/Skeletonxf/easy-ml-mnist-wasm-example.